fishjam-dev/book/src/rtsp/stream_decoding.md

 P  2  3  4  5  P  6  7  8  9  P  10
 2  3  4  5  6  7  8  9  10 11 12 13    - new sequence numbers
 ```
 Seems good, right?
+It's certainly better, as it will correctly number regular frames which arrived out of order.
-Unfortunately, the same pitfall applies here.
-Consider, once again, the previous order:
+Unfortunately, this won't be the case with keyframes arriving out of order.
+Consider, once again, the previous example:
 ```
 P  2  3  4  5  7  8  P  6  9  P  10
 2  3  4  5  6  8  9  ??
 7  10 11 12
 ```
 We only have one spot left (number 7) for both parameters and I-frame 6.
 Not ideal.

-Alright then, let's say `new = old * 2`, and if we need to inject a packet, just use the free timestamp.
+Alright then, let's say `new = old * 2`, and if we need to inject a packet, just use the free number.
 In sequence:
 ```
 P  2  3  4  5  P  6  7  8  9  P  10